QuinnRutherford/CyberPunkHackingMinigame/README.md

-# Software Design
+# Cyberpunk Hacknig Minigame
-This is the template for the team project of the Software Design course at the Vrije Universiteit Amsterdam.
+A recreation of the hacking minigame from the videogame Cyberpunk 2077 in Java.
+The GUI was made with JavaFX.
+It was made by a team of three for the course Software Design at Vrije Universiteit over two months.